b3iA/ebook.js/README.txt

 -----
 node ebook.js <spec.json>

+Feel free to enjoy the resulting output files for personal consumption and to share any book specifications or filters you author with other users of this tool, but:

-PLEASE DO NOT DISTRIBUTE THE RESULTING OUTPUT FILES UNLESS YOU ARE THE AUTHOR OF OR OWNS THE RIGHTS TO ALL MATERIAL THEY CONTAIN.
+PLEASE DO NOT DISTRIBUTE THE RESULTING OUTPUT FILES UNLESS YOU ARE THE AUTHOR OR OWNER OF THE RIGHTS TO ALL MATERIAL THEY CONTAIN.

 Licence: